bramble-lang/bramble-lang/README.md

 ```

 ## Compiling a Braid File
-The `make-llvm.sh` script file will compile a given Braid project.
+The `./test/make-llvm.sh` script file will compile a given Braid project.

 ## Testing
 There are two sets of tests for Braid